kkibria/scandroid/README.md

 Scans english verse in *iambic* and *anapestic* meters.
 The version 1.1 (2015) source is copied from [Charles O. Hartman's page](https://oak.conncoll.edu/cohar/Programs.htm).

-Version 1.1 is written in python 2.
+Version 1.1 was written in python 2.
 I have updated the code for python 3.
 My ultimate goal is to use this for song lyric writing.

 ## User's Manual
-The manual for version 1.1 (pdf) is available at Hartman's page.
-I am not sure if the manual is covered under GPL, thats why I didn't copy it in this repo.
+The manual for version 1.1 (pdf) is also copied from Hartman's page to ``doc`` folder.
+Moving forward, I will turn the manual into markdown format (work in progress) and be covered under GPL3 so that it can be maintained.

 ## Metrical Foot
 It is an unit consists of a pattern of stressed and unstress syllables.